Benjamin-2804/Benjamin-2804/README.md

 •  In the process of learning **Python, Flask, SQL, Flutter, and Dart**

-•  Goal: To become a skilled and competent Web and Mobile Application Developer
+•  Goal: To become a skilled and competent Programmer and Developer

-•  Interested in Web development and UI/UX Design
+•  Interested in Software and Web development

  💡 Skills: